16th Street station (Oakland)

 16th Street station (Oakland Central) is a former Southern Pacific Railroad station in the Prescott neighborhood of Oakland, California, United States.
 The Beaux-Arts building was designed by architect Jarvis Hunt, a preeminent railroad station architect, and opened in 1912.
 The station has not been served by trains since 1994.
+It was added to the National Register of Historic Places in 2025 under the name Southern Pacific 16th Street Station and 16th Street Tower.

 History

 Southern Pacific

 The original 16th Street depot was a smaller wood structure, built when the tracks were on the shoreline of San Francisco Bay.
 Later the shoreline was filled and now lies nearly a mile west.
+Local horsecar service to the station began in January 1880 when the Fourteenth Street Railroad was extended down 16th Street.

-It was replaced in 1912 by a Beaux-Arts building designed by architect Jarvis Hunt.
+The original depot was replaced by a Beaux-Arts building designed by architect Jarvis Hunt which opened for service on August 3, 1912.

 For decades the 16th Street station was the main Oakland station for Southern Pacific (SP) through trains, almost entirely replacing the 7th Street station.
 It was a companion (or "city station") for Oakland Pier, two miles away, where passengers could board ferries to San Francisco.
-(After 1958, the ferries were replaced by buses from 16th Street station to the SP's Third and Townsend Depot).
+(After 1958, the ferries were replaced by buses from 16th Street station to the SP's Third and Townsend Depot.)
 The elevated platforms were used for the SP-owned East Bay Electric Lines commuter service (renamed Interurban Electric Railway or IER in 1938).

 IER trains from Berkeley no longer stopped at 16th Street when railroad service over the Bay Bridge opened on January 15, 1939, as the junction from those lines to the bridge was north of the station.
 When the IER folded in July 1941, portions of some lines were sold to the competing Key System for use by their transbay trains; however, the Key System only served the station with a surface streetcar line on 16th Street, and did not use the elevated platforms.

 Major long-distance trains from the station included the Oakland Lark (night train to Los Angeles) and the City of San Francisco (to Chicago).